CommodoreAlex/Data-Science/README.md

 ---
 ## Future Areas of Focus

-- **Deep Learning**: Neural networks for tasks like image classification using MNIST.
-- **Reinforcement Learning**: Implementing algorithms with OpenAI Gym.
 - **Malware Analysis**: Leveraging data science techniques to dissect and understand malware behavior, utilizing machine learning for pattern recognition, anomaly detection, and automated classification.

 ---